 colors.
 But we can get rid of those in the next step.

 In order to cut down on excess space, we can Crop

 our target images down to a more reasonable size.
 See the below animation for an explanation.

 - First, we click the Select icon.
 At the bottom left of the window you will see the instruction "click the top-left cropping coordinates".

 - Then, inside the target panel, we click in a spot to the upper left

 of the character.
 At this point, the instruction changes to "click the

 - Click in a spot over to the character's lower right.
 At this point, you will see a rectangle indicating the cropping area.

-- Here's a time-saving hint: instead of clicking the icon, you can crop faster by holding the CTRL key during your second click.
-This will automatically crop all the images, but be careful - if you misjudge and make your selection box too small, there's no going back.
+- Tip: instead of clicking the icon, you can crop faster by holding the CTRL key during your second click.
+This will automatically crop all the images.

 - You can crop your images more than once if necessary.